Psalm 77

 The night causes a worried heart to weary and anguish.
 Asaph feels as if God is keeping him awake.
 He has no respite from his worry and pain.
 God is far away.
 Asaph cannot find him.
 In his heart, he grasps at memories of times better, to no avail.
 He is weary.
 Will he ever be the same?
 Where is God?
 He has abandoned His people and His promises.

 Some scholars place this psalm during the Babylonian exile and this author being a “son of” Asaph.
 If this is indeed the timeframe, the author is a remnant of believers in the kingdom.
-Israel had fallen into sin, had refused to turn back when told to, and now faced exile from the Promised Land, and a Father who looked away.
-But…there were still believers there.
+Israel had fallen into sin, had refused to turn back when told to, and now faced exile from the Promised Land.
+But there were still believers there.
 The author is one of them who continued to plead for God to relent His punishment.

 If this is the timeline, then Jeremiah’s words from God are essential: